 Ingredients

-- ½ teaspoon of coconut oil for frying
+- Ā½ teaspoon coconut oil for frying

-- 1 large banana, diced and frozen (1 cup diced)
+- 1 large banana diced and frozen (1 cup diced)

-- 1 cup full-fat coconut milk (I used the thickened part)
+- 1 cup full-fat coconut milk I used the thickened part

 - 1 teaspoon spirulina powder